HallmarkIntegratedSolutions/Product-Sales-Analysis/README.md

 -------

 ### Data Analysis with MS EXCEL
-#### Using EXCEL Functions to calculate Average sales per product
+- Using EXCEL Functions to calculate Average sales per product

-We used EXCEL Function (AVERAGEIF) to calculate the average sales per product.
+EXCEL Function (AVERAGEIF) was used to calculate the average sales per product.
 The function codes are displayed below:

 ```MICROSOFT EXCEL